JoakimTeixeira/startup-company-site/README.md

 * Refactored code using universal reset for margin and padding.

 ## Additional Information
-* All project images are free stock photos provided for [Pexels](https://www.pexels.com).
+* All project images are free stock photos provided by [Pexels](https://www.pexels.com).